alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda.md

 {{< include src="charts/mean_rating_by_origin.html" >}}

-This makes it is more obvious that the East African coffees are more highly rated on average, and Central American are less highly rated.
+This highlights that the East African coffees are more highly rated on average, and Central American are less highly rated.
 Therefore, there is evidence that the origin may have some influence on the rating of a coffee.
 However, the effect does not appear to be as strong as the roaster for example, since the difference between the highest and lowest average ratings is only around 0.5 compared to around 3.0 for the roaster.

 ### Flavour